illegalPointer/byebye.sh/README.md

 # byebye.sh

 Time to go, time to leave

-Trail obfuscation simple script
+Trails obfuscation little script
+Clean all this mess before I flee
+     - The byebye poem -

 $bash byebye.sh